Ezequiel Tovar Player Props: Rockies vs. Diamondbacks

 Ezequiel Tovar At The Plate

-- Tovar is hitting .227 with 12 doubles, a triple, three home runs and nine walks.
+- Tovar is batting .233 with 13 doubles, a triple, three home runs and nine walks.

-- He has gone deep in three games this year (6.0%), leaving the park in 1.6% of his trips to the dish.
+- He has hit a home run in 5.9% of his games this year, and 1.6% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.